About Us

-Minnesota Paralyzed Veterans of America (MNPVA), founded in 1993, is a 501(c)(3) nonprofit organization assisting veterans with spinal cord injury and disorders (SCI/D).
-We are a local chapter of the National Paralyzed Veterans of America, working together to enhance the lives of SCI/D veterans.
+Minnesota Paralyzed Veterans of America (MNPVA), founded in 1993, is a 501(c)(3) nonprofit organization assisting veterans with spinal cord injury and disorders (SCI/D), including such diseases as Multiple Sclerosis (MS) and Amyotrophic lateral sclerosis (ALS).
+We are a local chapter of the National Paralyzed Veterans of America (PVA), working together to enhance the lives of SCI/D veterans.
 MNPVA also works with many veteran and disabled partners, allowing collaboration on joint goals.

 We operate all of our programs with the belief that all disabled veterans should be able to live with dignity and independence.
 We energetically focus on advocacy, financial support for medical research, and recreational opportunities; we help remove barriers to everyday life, treatment, and care.